 Career Development Services

-Career Development Services (CDS) offers services to assist all ODU undergraduate and graduate students as well as alumni in learning career decision making, internal assessment and external exploration, reflection, world of work readiness, and job/internship/graduate program search skills.
+Career Development Services (CDS) offers services to assist all ODU undergraduate and graduate students as well as alumni in learning career decision making, internal assessment and external exploration, reflection, and career readiness skills.
 Teaching career readiness skills and an educational developmental philosophy are keys to students’ success as well as internships, networking, active career research, timely intentional involvement in each stage of career development, and meaningful student employment and internship engagement.
 A range of comprehensive services includes individual career counseling, career fairs, student employment, on-campus interviews, career classes, internship support, assisting in maximizing career outcomes, workshops, outreach, in-class presentations, web content, and more.
-CDS has received national recognition for select programs, and staff provide national and regional leadership in the field.
+CDS has received national recognition for select programs, and staff members provide national and regional leadership in the field.
 CDS has a main center as well as college-based services.

-Individual career consultations and electronic assessment tools as well as seminars on career exploration are available to assist in major and career path selection.
-Each college has an experienced professional CDS staff assigned to offer career development services to students at all levels.
+Individual career consultations and electronic assessment tools, as well as seminars on career exploration, are available to assist in major and career path selection.
+Each college has an experienced professional CDS staff member assigned to offer career development services to students at all levels.
 CDS maintains full-service college-based services in the Colleges of Arts and Letters, Business, Education, Engineering and Technology, and Sciences, which house the CDS Liaison to that college.
 CDS services are also available to students at the Virginia Beach, Tri-Cities and Peninsula Higher Education Centers.

 Cooperative education and internship experiences are available at the junior, senior and graduate levels.
 These programs allow students to gain valuable experience related to their major while testing out possible career choices.
 All students are encouraged to participate in one or more practical experiences.